Big Game Season Structure

 What difficult choices.
 What does the Commission hope to do?
 What has the most need?

-Jim Vosberg 5 months ago
+Jim Vosberg about 1 year ago

 Been hunting Archery for 5 years as a Resident and the same amount of time for Rifle.
 I am quite clear on one thing: Options A1 (Status quo) is not sustainable and will continue to prioritize non resident hunters over resident hunters.
 A2 (statewide cap) doesn't provide enough flexibility to address the core issue.
 I've hunted several units OTC and there's been crowding in all of them.
 We've become the Elk Hunting destination state for way too many hunters and the problem is not going to get better as more time passes and additional hunters enter the pool.